unkn0wn-root/resterm/README.md

 If you copied the command from a shell, prefixes like `sudo` or `$` are ignored automatically.
 Resterm loads the file attachment, preserves multiline form fields, and applies compression/auth headers without extra tweaks.

+## Workflows

+- Combine existing requests with `@workflow` + `@step` blocks to build repeatable scenarios that run inside the TUI.
+- Set per-step assertions (`expect.status`, `expect.statuscode`) and pass data between steps via `vars.request.*` and `vars.workflow.*` namespaces.
+- View progress in the sidebar, and inspect the aggregated summary in History after the run.
+- See [`docs/resterm.md`](./docs/resterm.md#workflows-multi-step-workflows) for the full reference and `_examples/workflows.http` for a runnable sample workflow.

 ## Compare Runs

 > Try `_examples/compare.http` to see `@compare` directives and the `g+c` shortcut in action (pair it with `resterm --compare dev,stage,prod` for instant multi-environment sweeps).